qmetric/java-technical-assignment/README.md

 Please read through the description carefully and implement a solution that includes __at least one__ of the pricing discount schemes described.

 We would like you spend __no more than one hour__ on this task.
-We have provided this outline Maven project for you to use, the rest is up to you.
+We have provided this outline Maven project with a simple model for you to use and refactor as you feel appropriate.
+The rest is up to you.

 ### We are looking for...